 So, to us at least, for the cost of a few hundred dollars, a professional inspection of the entire property is a small price to pay if it could potentially save you tens of thousands (or more!), whether on negotiating the asking price or in enabling you to walk away altogether from what you may have thought looked like a great deal.

-What about pest inspections?
-Does a pre purchase inspection include that too?
+Does a pre purchase inspection include a pest inspection?

 Yes.
 A pest and termite inspection is included in your pre purchase property inspection report.

 Yes.
-Our building inspection reports are carried out to Australian Building Standards (AS 4349.1-2007) and also comply, where applicable, to any local or regional governmental licensing requirements.
+Our building inspection reports are carried out to Australian Building Standards (AS 4349.1-2007) and also comply, where applicable, with any local or regional governmental licensing requirements.

 Are ABPOM’s building inspectors insured?

 Yes, for peace of mind, ABPOM’s inspectors carry full professional indemnity insurance and liability insurance.
 We consider this to be an essential part of our service to you.

 ABPOM’s building inspectors choose to be independent so that you can have peace of mind in knowing that we are working for your best interests, not those of the selling agent or other interested party.

 Not all building inspectors can say the same.